Conferences & Special Events

 The Population Health Colloquium is designed to bring together diverse stakeholders including healthcare providers, payers, the pharmaceutical industry, leading technology and solutions companies, academia and government.

-A comprehensive institute, offered jointly by the University of Pennsylvania and Thomas Jefferson University, is designed to develop skills that are useful in qualitative and mixed methods research
+A comprehensive institute, offered by Thomas Jefferson University that is designed to develop skills that are useful in qualitative and mixed methods research.

 Annual Dr. Raymond C. Grandon Lecture

 The next Grandon Lecture will take place May 2024.

 The Dr. Raymond C. Grandon Lecture is an annual endowed lecture that commemorates and honors the legacy of Dr. Grandon who was a lifelong Pennsylvanian who earned his medical degree from Jefferson Medical College in 1945.
 He completed a nine month general internship at St. Luke's Hospital in Bethlehem, Pennsylvania, served in the United States Army and completed a residency in internal medicine at the Harrisburg Hospital in Harrisburg Pennsylvania.
 Dr. Grandon subsequently entered private practice as a solo practitioner.

 An internist with a special interest in cardiovascular disease, Dr. Grandon was responsible for the first televised heart operation in the United States.
 He was a clinical investigator in cardioactive drugs, the first of which was reserpine for hypertension.
 Dr. Grandon also helped to coordinate the nation's first commercially successful cardiac rehabilitation program utilizing graded exercise with continuous oscilloscope monitoring.